oracle/coherence-cli/README.md

 to hear from you.
 To join our channel, please [visit this site to get an invitation](https://join.slack.com/t/oraclecoherence/shared_invite/enQtNzcxNTQwMTAzNjE4LTJkZWI5ZDkzNGEzOTllZDgwZDU3NGM2YjY5YWYwMzM3ODdkNTU2NmNmNDFhOWIxMDZlNjg2MzE3NmMxZWMxMWE).
 The invitation email will include details of how to access our Slack workspace.
-After you are logged in, please come to `#cli` and say, "hello!"
+After you are logged in, please come to `#coherence-cli` and say, "hello!"

 ## Contributing